-The School of Counseling brings together students and a diverse global faculty in a collaborative learning community dedicated to addressing critical social problems.
-Using a scholar-practitioner model, our master’s and doctoral programs prepare you to immediately apply established methods of scientific inquiry and evidence-based practice to promote the well-being of individuals, families, and groups.
+The School of Counseling and Human Services brings together students and a diverse global faculty in a collaborative learning community dedicated to addressing critical social problems.
+Using a scholar-practitioner model, our bachelor’s, master’s, and doctoral programs prepare you to immediately apply established methods of scientific inquiry and evidence-based practice to promote the well-being of individuals, families, and groups.

-The School of Counseling envisions a future where students and faculty join together as scholar-practitioners to apply their acquired and generated knowledge to address critical social problems in such a way as to promote positive social change in a global community.
+The School of Counseling and Human Services envisions a future where students and faculty join together as scholar-practitioners to apply their acquired and generated knowledge in a way that promotes positive social change.

 The School of Counseling and Human Services models 21st-century teaching approaches to prepare students as scholar-practitioners, advocates, and leaders who make a meaningful difference globally for individuals, families, organizations, and communities.

 We affirm the dignity and inherent worth of all people.
 We strive for inclusive representation in our curriculum, communication, and climate to equip students to enact positive social change by flourishing in cultural surroundings in an increasingly inter-connected world.

 The Tau Upsilon Alpha (TUA) National Organization for Human Services Honor Society recognizes Walden students in the College of Social and Behavioral Sciences who demonstrate integrity, academic excellence, and dedication to empowering people through education and service.
 Walden’s chapter of TUA, Alpha Chi, was established in 2013 by organizer and student president Dr. Irena Glover.
 Today, Alpha Chi seeks to expand and support the professional growth and development of Walden human services students.
 Learn more.